trentliu92/titan-test/README.md

 4. [optional] The card, on click, will permanently delete from the feed

 ## Other Notes
+All the images you need are in the /src/images folder

 The Styled Components library has been installed.
 You do not have to use this if you're more comfortable with something else.

 The link to the design document: